chrismulderza/zk/README.md

 `zk` is a Zettelkasten and journaling tool that embraces the Unix philosophy.
 It uses standard, widely available command-line tools to create a fast, portable, and future-proof knowledge base.
 All your notes are stored as local Markdown files, ensuring you always own your data.

+## Motivation

+I wanted a portable system that will work across different systems.
+There are a number of tools like [Obsidian](https://obsidian.md) or [zk-org](https://zk-org.github.io), but they don't satisfy my goals.

 ## Overview

 This project provides a single script, `zk`, that acts as a complete interface for your knowledge base.
 It is designed for developers, writers, and thinkers who are comfortable in the terminal and prefer the power and simplicity of text-based tools.